 Why Magnet Designation Matters to Patients and Families

-Magnet recognition is valid for four years and applies to our Boise and Meridian Medical Centers, St. Luke’s MSTI, and the more than 80 St. Luke’s Clinics in the Treasure Valley.
+Magnet recognition is valid for four years and applies to our Boise and Meridian Medical Centers, St. Luke’s MSTI, and St. Luke’s Clinics in the Treasure Valley.

 The Magnet Program is the gold standard for nursing excellence.
 It provides a framework to recognize the highest level of nursing quality in:

 - Management philosophy and practices of nursing service

 - Adherence to standards for improving the quality of care

 - Leadership of the chief nurse executive in supporting professional practice and continued competence of nursing personnel

 - Attention to the cultural and ethnic diversity of patients and their significant others, as well as the care providers in the system

 Nurses are an integral part of every hospital, and patients count on them to take care of their needs when they have surgery, give birth, or undergo treatment for cancer.
 However, today’s healthcare organizations are facing many challenges, including a growing number of uninsured and under-insured patients, rising drug costs, and a severe nursing shortage.
 While St. Luke’s has also felt the effects of these challenges and changes, our commitment to caring has remained the same.
 It's this dedication to excellence that has earned St. Luke’s three consecutive Magnet designations.